 Planning a trip to Germany?
 I’m so excited for you!

-I lived in Germany for four years and have spent nearly 30 years of my life going back and forth between the US and Germany.
+I lived in Germany for over four years and have spent nearly 30 years of my life going back and forth between the US and Germany.
 I’ve not only traveled all over the country, I’ve lived in several German cities in several regions of the country.
 Germany is a wonderful country to visit!

 If you’re traveling to Germany for the first time you probably don’t know where to even begin to narrow down your travel options!
 This guide will help you prepare for your visit to Germany.